Newsletter 16, May 2008

 - A recent study has found that lycopene may also help protect against sunburn and boosts the production of collagen, the protein that keeps skin supple.

-3) Latest recipes in the Low Carb / Low GI Cookbook
+3) Latest recipes in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have just been released: Garlic Chicken Spanish Style and Lemon, Banana and Mascarpone Dessert.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have just been released: Garlic Chicken Spanish Style and Lemon, Banana and Mascarpone Dessert.
 You will find these recipes already in your Cookbook next time you log in.

 4) Your Successes, Requests And Questions